 How to Refinish a Slate Tile Floor: A Guide by a Disillusioned Homeowner

 When we bought the house, my husband and I were enamored with the beautiful tile floor: 2,000 square feet of gorgeous wall-to-wall slate tile from one end of the little ranch to another.
-Jackpot! we thought.
-No carpet to vacuum or shampoo: bonus for my allergies.
+"Jackpot!" we thought.
+No carpet to vacuum or shampoo: a bonus for my allergies.
 And just imagine how easy it would be to maintain when we have kids!
-Sweep it up and you're done!
+Sweep it up, and you're done!

 Little did we know that six years and two kids down the road, that beautiful tile floor would have become the bane of my existence—or that we were about to embark on a home project that could bring us to the brink of divorce.

 A few things you should know about slate tile.
 It is not, hard, durable, and impervious to destruction.
 Slate is, in fact, extremely porous.
 It is not wash-and-go, low maintenance flooring.
 It requires love and attention and a fair amount of upkeep.
 That being said, it is beautiful, versatile in terms of interior décor, and excellent for sock skating.
 And, with a little know-how, it can remain so for years to come.

 The previous owners of our house either did not keep up with floor maintenance or did a shoddy job of refinishing to make the floor all "purtied-up" for potential buyers.
 It looked great at first glance, but upon closer inspection, we realized they had polished dirt right onto the baseboards and gotten cat hair stuck in the floor.
 They used a standard floor polish, of which they left a few bottles ostensibly for our use.
 Upon reading the directions, I was horrified to find that the polish needed to be completely stripped using ammonia and re-done every three to six months.
 I did so diligently in the main traffic areas of the house for the first year.